-I can understand folks being puzzled about estimating pressure drop, as I was initially as I did my research.
+I can understand folks being puzzled about estimating pressure drop.
 One of the sources says that the air is measured in SCFM, another one says that it is CFM, and still another uses ACFM.
 So, even the experts, among whom I do not count myself, are not able to provide consistent information.

 Air Flow Through An Orifice

 The chart assumes that the air supply is 90 / 100 PSI, the air temperature is 70 deg.
-F., and there is virtually no pressure drop in the line as the orifice opens immediately to atmosphere from the compressed air supply.
+F. and there is virtually no pressure drop in the line as the orifice opens immediately to the atmosphere from the compressed air supply.